 The history of this museum started at the end of September 2007, when in one of the Cavalier houses built in the end of the XVIII century, the first "Museum of Playing Cards" was opened.
 The basis of the museum exposition was a collection of Alexander Semenovich Perelman, acquired by the State Museum-Reserve "Peterhof" in late 1999.
 As part of this collection, in addition to the cards, there were objects of fine, decorative and applied arts, representing the game and its attributes, as well as a unique library, by its composition.
 In subsequent years, the collection was significantly enriched with the museum's own acquisitions and its objects, that were formerly part of the collection of the Peterhof State Museum-Reserve.

 A. S. Perelman was a famous collector, not only in Russia, but also abroad.
 He dreamed of opening a museum, where his collection would be available to a wide circle of people.
 The collector was convinced that, such a museum should be located outside the city, and Peterhof was the best place for it.
-The museum features more than eight thousand exhibits, that give the most comprehensive idea of the development and the history of the game, the production of playing cards in Russia and in the countries of Western Europe, Asia, England and America.
-In addition to the cards used for different games, there are decks, comprising a special section, that includes educational cards, advertising, souvenir, transformation, historical, for children's game and scrying cards.
+The museum featured more than eight thousand exhibits, that give the most comprehensive idea of the development and the history of the game, the production of playing cards in Russia and in the countries of Western Europe, Asia, England and America.
+In addition to the cards used for different games, there were decks, comprising a special section, that includes educational cards, advertising, souvenir, transformation, historical, for children's game and scrying cards.